loynin/FSND-Logs-Analysis/README.md

 1. Project Description
 2. Structure of Project Files
+3. Run-time Environment
-3. How to Run the Project
+4. How to Run the Project

 ### 1. Project Description: